qTipTip/Pylette/docs/index.md

 The image is automatically resized to 256x256 pixels for faster processing.
 See the [reference documentation](reference.md) for a complete list of available methods and attributes.

+!!! tip "Working with Transparent Images"

+    For images with transparency (PNG files with alpha channels), you can use the `alpha_mask_threshold` parameter to exclude transparent or semi-transparent pixels:

+    ```python
+    from Pylette import extract_colors

+    # Extract colors from a transparent PNG, ignoring pixels with alpha < 128
+    palette = extract_colors(
+        image='transparent_image.png',
+        palette_size=10,
+        alpha_mask_threshold=128
+    )
+    ```

+    The `alpha_mask_threshold` parameter accepts values from 0-255, where pixels with alpha values below this threshold are excluded from color extraction.

 ## Command Line Tool

 Pylette also comes with a handy command-line tool.
 Here's a quick overview of its usage: